Valery Fadeyev

-Valery Aleksandrovich Fadeyev (Вале́рий Алекса́ндрович Фаде́ев; born 10 October 1960) is Russian journalist and public figure.
-Former secretary of the Civic Chamber of the Russian Federation.
+Valery Aleksandrovich Fadeyev (Вале́рий Алекса́ндрович Фаде́ев; born 10 October 1960) is a Russian journalist and public figure who currently serves as the Chairman of the Human Rights Council.
+He previously served as secretary of the Civic Chamber of the Russian Federation.

 Biography

 Valery Fadeyev was born in 1960 in Tashkent, now capital of Uzbekistan.
 After graduating from the Faculty of Management of the Moscow Institute of Physics and Technology in 1983, he served in the strategic missile forces of the USSR.
 In 1988–90 he worked in the Energy Research Institute of the Soviet Academy of Sciences.
 In 1993-1995, he was deputy for Yevgeny Yasin as director of the Expert Institute of the Russian Union of Industrialists and Entrepreneurs.

 In 1992–95 he worked as an expert, scientific editor of the Kommersant Weekly magazine of the Kommersant publishing house.
 In 1995–98 Fadeyev was the first deputy editor-in-chief of the Expert Magazine, and subsequently its editor-in-chief from 1998 to 2017.
 Ivan Davydov, former director of Internet projects development for Expert Magazine, described Fadeyev as "a tragic figure in his own way, who shows what cooperation with the authorities can turn an intelligent and talented person into."

 Fadeyev was a member of the Civic Chamber of Russia since its creation in 2005 to 2014.
 In 2017 he was elected secretary of the 6th composition of this consultative body.
 He is a member of the Board of Trustees of Oleg Deripaska's charity fund Volnoe Delo. and the director of the Institute of Public Planning.
 In 2011 Fadeyev became a member of the All-Russia People's Front's Central Council.

 Until November 2019 Valery Fadeyev was a member of the Supreme Council of the United Russia party and deputy coordinator of its liberal platform.
 In 2016 he lost UR's primary in Komi Republic.